ChameleonCloud/docs/source/getting-started/index.rst

    Add a key pair to the instance.

-As a final step to create our instance, we can assign network ports and set up a key pair.
-Assigning network ports is optional, so we will skip that for now.
-(Read more here!).
-However, we absolutely need to add a key pair if we want to remotely access the instance after it is running.
+As a final step to create our instance, we can set up a key pair.
+We absolutely need to add a key pair if we want to remotely access the instance after it is running.

 .. figure:: ../_static/imgs/getting_started/instance-details.png
    :figwidth: 50 %